Get to know us on:

 Choosing an experienced turnkey partner gives customers the ability to go into a project with a high level of confidence.
 The risks of system responsibility are mitigated as experienced partners know what to expect and how to effectively deliver a complete system.

-As with all projects, it is important for the customer to consider all the advantages and disadvantages of collaborating with a turnkey vendor.
+It is important for the customer to consider all the turnkey project advantages and disadvantages of collaborating with a vendor.
 The greatest advantage is that there is one single point of accountability.
 The customer only needs to communicate with one vendor; therefore, there is no need to coordinate with multiple vendors across various service lines.
 Should the project need additional work to be included, your vendor will bid and facilitate the needed contractors.
 The benefit of the vendor handling the additional resources is that the risk is on them.
 The customer does not need to take the time to research additional help, nor do they have to worry about the credibility of additional vendors.
 When a turnkey vendor is handling the project, the timeline runs more smoothly.
 The vendor will align schedules and keep the project moving.

 The advantages outweigh the disadvantages of turnkey; however, it is important to be aware of the cons that are involved.
 The main concern with turnkey projects is establishing communication.
 It is vital to the success of the project that both the customer and the vendor are clear on expectations.
 Customers can feel removed and uninformed of the status of the project if the vendor is not staying in contact with them.
 There can also be hesitations from the customer that there will be additional charges if the turnkey vendor experiences unexpected work that needs to be added to the project.